 For threaded applications, when using the CTC, if OpenMP thread IDs can be identified, a third column will display the corresponding OpenMP thread IDs for each thread that has each value.
-The value displayed in this third column for any non-OpenMP threads that are running depends on your compiler, but is typically -1 or Ø. OpenMP thread IDs are available when using Intel, NVIDIA HPC and PGI compilers.
+The value displayed in this third column for any non-OpenMP threads that are running depends on your compiler, but is typically -1 or 0.
+OpenMP thread IDs are available when using Intel and NVIDIA HPC compilers.
 However, if these have been removed by compiler optimizations, recompile using"-O0".
 OpenMP thread IDs can only be obtained from GCC compiled programs if the compiler itself was compiled with TLS enabled.
 Packaged GCC installs on some supported Linux distributions might not be compiled with TLS enabled.

-The display of OpenMP thread IDs is not currently supported when using the Cray compiler or the IBM XLC/XLF compilers.
+The display of OpenMP thread IDs is not currently supported when using the Cray compiler.